loopstick/ArduinoTutorial/README.md

 ### 6v Battery Pack - L298N H-Bridge Motor Driver

-- We can power the motor with 6v (4x 1.5v AA batteries)
+- We can power the motor(s) with 6v (4x 1.5v AA batteries)
   - this is the maximum for [TT motors](https://www.adafruit.com/product/3777)

 - the L298N can get the 5v it needs to operate from an onboard voltage regulator OR from an external 5v source
-  - since we're only giving it 6v for the motor, we'll need to power it with the Arduino's 5v
+  - since we're only giving it 6v for the motor(s), we'll need to power it with the Arduino's 5v
     - most voltage regulators need about 2v more than their output voltage
 - because we're bypassing the onboard voltage regulator we'll need to remove the shorting block near the 5v screw terminal